Drug Related Offenses

 Severity of Drug Charges

-The U.S. “War on Drugs” has led to exorbitant penalties for nonviolent drug offenses, which is why any criminal charge involving drugs is a uniquely serious case.
+The U.S. “War on Drugs” has led to exorbitant penalties for nonviolent drug offenses, which is why any criminal charge involving drugs is a uniquely serious case, needing a West Palm Beach drug crime lawyer.
 Drug crimes in Florida often impose mandatory minimum sentences which could have you serving a specified length of time in jail or prison, in addition to other penalties if you are convicted.
 Such mandatory minimum sentences strip judges of their ability to use their discretion when issuing a sentence.
 The severity of punishment for drug crimes in Florida often outweighs the seriousness of the crime itself.

 Why Hire a West Palm Beach Drug Defense Attorney?

 At the Law Office of Gabriel & Gabriel, we have helped hundreds of individuals accused of drug crimes fight for their rights.
-Attorney Brian Gabriel has worked as a criminal defense attorney throughout Florida for over 30 years and has ample experience defending misdemeanor and felony drug possession, juvenile drug possession, drug trafficking and distribution, possession of drug paraphernalia, manufacturing illicit substances and more.
-Call 561-622-5575 or contact us to discuss your case for free.
+Drug crime attorney Brian Gabriel has worked as a criminal defense attorney throughout Florida for over 30 years and has ample experience defending misdemeanor and felony drug possession, juvenile drug possession, drug trafficking and distribution, possession of drug paraphernalia, manufacturing illicit substances and more.
+Call 561-622-5575 or contact our West Palm Beach drug crime attorney to discuss your case for free.